kubernetes-sigs/cluster-api-provider-ibmcloud/docs/book/src/topics/vpc/uploading-an-image.md

 ## Upload VM image:

 1) Create an IBM COS instance
-2) Create a bucket in the COS instance.
+2) Create a bucket in the COS instance
 3) Upload the image
    1) Upload via aspera
         * Install the browser extension for Aspera